Coronavirus March 2020—Part 4 The Truth about Hydroxychloroquine

 However, while earlier reduction of viral replication in the mouths and noses of SARS-CoV-2-infected patients given the drugs may have implications for reducing spread of the disease, we can draw no conclusions about the effects of these drugs on the course of the disease and clinical outcomes, including the risk of dying from the disease.

-CONCLUSIONS: It’s not yet time to start taking hydroxychloroquine and azithromycin for COVID-19.
+BOTTOM LINE: It’s not yet time to start taking hydroxychloroquine and azithromycin for COVID-19.

 We’re all desperately hoping for an effective treatment or even a cure for COVID-19.
 This has biased us all in favor of accepting of any treatment proffered by any source that seems to have any credibility at all, especially when it’s reinforced by massive social proof (meaning, our friends, family, and even government officials touting it as a good idea and promoting it on social media and in the news).
 But if we allow our hopes and fears to guide our decision-making rather than our reason employed in the service of a skeptical examination of the evidence, we might put ourselves at even greater risk than we are from COVID-19.